norbibi/golem_cuda/README.md

 Other features included:
 - **Infiniband cluster**
-The idea is to provide local infiniband cluster to Golem Network.
+The idea is to provide local Infiniband cluster to Golem Network.
 As with the GPU, this feature requires a dedicated Infiniband card for each provider in the cluster.
 - **Internet_outbound**
 Some apps may need to download data from Internet, so this has been added pending official implementation.

 All features are managed by environment variables:
-- GPU_PCI, if present and different of 'None', is the pci_bus_id of the gpu dedicated to the vm.
+- 'GPU_PCI', if present and different of 'None', is the pci_bus_id of the gpu dedicated to the vm.
-- IB_PCI, if present and different of 'None', is the pci_bus_id of the infiniband card dedicated to the vm.
+- 'IB_PCI', if present and different of 'None', is the pci_bus_id of the Infiniband card dedicated to the vm.
-- IB_CLUSTER_ID, if IB_PCI set, is a private id shared between cluster providers, a hash is used to advertise capability.
+- 'IB_CLUSTER_ID', if 'IB_PCI' set, is a private id shared between cluster providers, a hash is used to advertise capability.
-- INTERNET_OUTBOUND allow to enable/disable outbound Internet access through Qemu's NAT (slirp).
+- 'INTERNET_OUTBOUND' allow to enable/disable outbound Internet access through Qemu's NAT (slirp).

 ya-runtime-vm check the availibility of devices before advertise them.